vinceimbat/vinceimbat/content/thoughts/learning editing and proofreading.md

 	- Understands terminology (eg half tone, greyscale, diagram, figure, caption etc)
 	- Understands numbering and placement of images
 	- Knows what to check in any illustration and its caption, including correspondence between the two
+- Awareness of redundancy, ambiguity
-	- Understands when copyright permission might be needed
+- Understand when copyright permission might be needed
+- Understand when to report material that could contravene laws regarding libel, obscenity, blasphemy, incitement to racial hatred, or plagiarism.
 ## Facts

 - Most common grammatical, punctuation, and usage errors